Skip to Main Content

 Databases by Subject: Near Eastern Studies

-Catalog Searching: use left-side facets such as format, library, language, place of publication, publication year, to narrow down your search
+Catalog Searching: use left-side facets such as format, library, language, place of publication, and publication year to narrow down your search

 Princeton University Library’s Arabic Movie Posters and Lobby Cards Collection was acquired in Lebanon in 2008 and is comprised of 1,748 posters and 768 lobby cards.